safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 ### MoneriumPack

-The `MoneriumPack` class allow to use the Monerium services with Safe.
-You need to create an instance of the pack and pass it to the `SafeOnRampKit` `init` method.
+The `MoneriumPack` class enables the use of Monerium services with Safe.
+To use it, create an instance of the pack and pass it to the `SafeOnRampKit` `init` method.

-This pack allow you to "Login with Monerium" by creating a link between Safe addresses and Monerium accounts.
-With this pack you will start an authentication flow using the Monerium SDK.
+This pack makes possible to "Login with Monerium" by creating a connection between your Safe address and your Monerium account.
+Using this pack you will start an authentication flow using the Monerium SDK which will allow you to gain access to your account resources.

-#### `MoneriumPack(moneriumConfig)`
+#### `new MoneriumPack(moneriumConfig)`

 ```typescript
 const moneriumPack = new MoneriumPack(moneriumConfig);
 await SafeAuthKit.init(moneriumPack);
 ```

-**Parameters**
+**Params**

 - `moneriumConfig` - The configuration for the Monerium pack.
 The options are: